 When the power goes out, the first instinct is to light up some candles for easy illumination.
-(Many across California are doing that at the time of this writing in October 2019, when more than 2 million lost power ).
+(Many across California did this during their backouts in 2019, when more than 2 million lost power, and others are doing it in the snow storms of 2021 ).
 It's a quick, easy way to light up the darkness, and provides a quaint, 19th-century vibe.

 It's also one of the worst fire hazards and a major cause of death in a power outage.